peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

 at the end, we will no longer get any matches against the default database with the default classifier (it is too strict, the matches are too distant).
 This means before we can run the entire pipeline, we will need to build a custom database.
-But first, we will examine the new FASTA intermediate files.
+We'll discuss the sequences which go into this database soon, but this will also use ``--marker ITS1-long`` to name this marker, and set ``--left GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` and ``--right AGCGTTCTTCATCGATGTGC`` to declare the primers.

 Again we assume you have setup the FASTQ files in ``raw_data/``, and just run the prepare-reads step: